 Let me know in the comments what company gave you Skoolie insurance.
 Tell me about your experience in the comments.

-If you are in need of more information on how to get school bus conversion insurance, get on the waitlist for this FREE eCourse that is coming out in April.
-It gives you tips, advice, and suggestions on how to get insurance from the moment you purchase the bus, through conversion and then as a motorhome.
+If you are in need of more information on how to get school bus conversion insurance, get our new ebook “Cover Your Bus: Solving the Insurance Nightmare“.
+It gives you tips, advice, and suggestions on how to get insurance from the moment you purchase the bus, through conversion, and then as a motorhome.
 I’ve taken hours of interviews with agents and written down their advice for you.